 - Manage Development & Membership systems and software to track and cultivate donors and prospects.

-- Collaborate with the Development & Membership Team to align efforts and set goals in support of a culture of philanthropy at the Museum.
+- Collaborate within the Development & Membership Team to align efforts and set goals in support of a culture of philanthropy at the Museum.

 - Manage external vendors for fundraising events.

-- Assist in the preparation of Board Committee meetings, other donor solicitations, and private donor events.
+- Assist in the preparation of bimonthly Development & Membership Committee meetings of the Board of Trustees, other donor solicitations, and private donor events.